 “Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, casting all your care upon Him, for He cares for you.”
 (1 Peter 5:5)

 Every person who is spiritually reborn by trusting Jesus for eternal life is a new-born-one, an infant as it were.
-Trusting Jesus and feeding on God’s nourished, walking with God and growing up is how each Christian grows up.
+Trusting Jesus daily, walking with God and feeding on the Word of GOD is how each Christian grows up.

 “...but, speaking the truth in love, may we grow up in all things into Him who is the head—Christ—from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.”
 (Ephesians 4:15,16)